 With 2020 coming to an end, the New Year brings with it a renewed optimism in the fight against the coronavirus… and a hopeful return to that much-missed ‘normal’ we all remember.
-Thanks to the near-miraculous vaccine roll outs we’re seeing both here in the UK, the country has more certainty about conducting business as usual as we head into 2021.
+Thanks to the near-miraculous vaccine roll outs we’re seeing both here in the UK, the country has more certainty about companies keeping their employees safe as well as conducting business as usual as we head into 2021.

 Although it’s a much-needed shot in the arm for UK businesses on the whole, the vaccine alone won’t save the UK’s faltering economy, nor should it be solely relied upon to inspire confidence in London’s ability to bounce back and get trading again.
 Why else should the London business world be celebrating?

 Like countless other capital cities across the globe (which have historically made a name for themselves as metropolistic movers and shakers), London is desperate to start trading in the only way it knows how – just as soon as the nation’s health prognosis improves!
 Things appear on the up, however, as the COVID-19 vaccines’ reach takes a more expansive effect and delivers positive short and medium-term ramifications.

 What’s more, with Brexit finally ‘being done’ and put behind us, the capital can move forward knowing when and where it’s heading with more clarity than it’s enjoyed in a long while.
 Well, most of 2020, give or take.
 Let’s take a look at why vaccine news shouldn’t be the only reason for London business confidence.